HugoIP/ClockSCV/README.md

 # ClockSCV
-Common clock for Church in SCV
+Clock for Church in SCV